00xJS/pogo-trainer-model/readme.md

-**Pokémon GO Trainer Stat Model**
+# Project Title: Pokémon GO Trainer Stat Model

-**Description**:
+## Project Goal:
-This repository contains a Python script that models the relationship between a trainer's level and various in-game statistics in Pokémon GO, such as battles won, distance walked, and Pokémon caught from a sample group of trainers I have added playing the game.
-Using linear regression, this model predicts these stats based on trainer levels, offering insights into how stats might evolve as players level up.
+To develop a predictive model that explores the relationship between trainer level and key in-game statistics (battles won, distance walked, and Pokémon caught) in Pokémon GO, providing insights into how these stats evolve as players level up.

-**Key Features**:
-Data Cleaning: Utilizes the Interquartile Range (IQR) method to remove outliers from the dataset, ensuring more accurate model training.
-Data Visualization: Includes scatter plots to visually inspect the relationship between trainer level and various stats post-outlier removal.
-Modeling: Implements three separate linear regression models for battles won, distance walked, and Pokémon caught, each trained on cleaned data.
-Model Evaluation: Assesses model performance with R-squared scores and Mean Squared Error (MSE) metrics.
-Predictions: Offers predictions for a new level (35 in this case) and generates predictions for levels 35 to 50 with variance visualization.
+## Project Background:
+Driven by personal curiosity about the progression of in-game statistics in Pokémon GO, this project uses data gathered from a personal friends list to build a predictive model.
+The goal is to understand how trainer level correlates with achievements like battles won, distance walked, and Pokémon caught.
+This understanding can help players anticipate their own stat growth and potentially inform strategies for maximizing their in-game progress.
+The project utilizes linear regression, a common statistical method, to establish these relationships, and employs data cleaning techniques to ensure model accuracy.

+## Conclusion:
+The Pokémon GO Trainer Stat Model successfully demonstrates the correlation between trainer level and various in-game statistics.
+By applying linear regression and rigorous data cleaning methods, the project provides a predictive tool for estimating stat growth as players progress.
+The model's evaluation metrics (R-squared and MSE) offer insights into its predictive power, while the visualizations help to understand the trends between level and stats.
+While the model is based on a limited dataset (friends list data), it serves as a proof-of-concept and a foundation for future expansion with larger and more diverse datasets, which would further refine the model's accuracy and generalizability.
+Future iterations could also explore more advanced statistical methods or incorporate additional in-game variables to create an even more comprehensive and insightful predictive tool.